AayushJha2004/cwo305-neo430-aes-Hardware-Trojan-setup/README.md

 Steps to follow:

 1. Clone the neo430 repo from github for example compiled binaries.
-3. Add all neo430 files to a package named "neo430" in Vivado Project Manager.
+3. Add all neo430 RTL files to a package named "neo430" in Vivado Project Manager.
 4. Add the wishbone_aes subdirectory under neo430/sw/example/.
 5. Download Chipwhisperer package into a virtual environment or available Chipwhisperer Jupyter Server.
 6. Download NEO430 toolchain from https://www.ti.com/tool/MSP430-GCC-OPENSOURCE#downloads